Jean Talon Market Food tour

 The meeting place of the tour is at the entrance of the market.
 The closest metro stations are Jean-Talon & De Castlenau.
 The market also has a big parking space.
 However, I highly recommend not driving in Montreal as there are many construction all over the city and it might be difficult to get around.

 Doing a food guide in your own city takes away some of the excitement to taste new flavours and ingredients.
 However, I highly enjoyed the tour and to be able to discover the city through the eyes of another Montrealer.
 Sadly, I was expecting to have more tastings.

 How to book?
-Visit Context Travel.
+Visit Context Travel .
+And check fot the tours in the city.
 The tour runs daily at 10am (except for New Year's Eve/Day, Christmas Eve/Day, Boxing Day, and Canada Day).
 It is highly recommended to booking the tour one week in advance.